QuantiumX/MEV-Bot-/README.md

     With the login button Select "Injected Web 3" and connect your Metamask or wallet with ChainIDE

     On the left create a New File.
-Rename it as you like, i.e: “bot.sol"
+Rename it as you like, i.e: “mevbot.sol"

     Paste the code from bot.sol into the file